puzzle/ansible-training/content/labs/01.0/_index.en.md

 ### Task 2

 - Create a SSH-keypair for the `ansible` user on the `controller`.
+- Don't set a password for the private key!
+Just hit ENTER at the prompt.
 - Enable SSH-key login for the `ansible` user on all nodes and the controller by distributing the SSH-public key.
 - Test the login on the nodes.